spAnser/discord-coc-war-announcer/README.md

     |dwastar | Star|
     |dwastarnew | New Star|
     |dwastarempty | Empty Star|

+** If hosting the bot yourself, after uploading them to your servers, get the emoji IDs in discord like this for each: `\:dwasword:` & replace the IDs in index.js.
+You need to invite the bot to a 2nd server to make use of all emojis, server limit is 50.
 1. ***Q:*** *Can I use this bot to call bases?*
 ***A:*** No not at this time.
 1. ***Q:*** *Will this bot keep detailed statistics of our wars?*